 Person designated to receive formal complaints

-The University has appointed the Pro Vice-Chancellor (Research and Graduate Studies) as the Designated Person for the purposes of this procedure.
-The Designated Person (DP) will receive initial complaints or allegations of research misconduct.
+The University has appointed the Pro Vice-Chancellor (Innovation) as the Designated Person to receive complaints or allegations of research misconduct.

 Professor Michael Cardew-Hall

 Pro Vice-Chancellor (Innovation)

 The Designated Person refers allegations of research misconduct to a Research Misconduct Assessor, who considers the allegations to see if, on the material available:

 - the conduct that it is central to the substance of the allegations, if proven, would amount to research misconduct; and